sebug/noisy-neighbors/README.md

 Activate Hyper-V and download the developer VHDX: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

-Create three machines out of that.
+Create three machines out of that as indicated in the superuser answer here: https://superuser.com/a/1247990/458495

+Start them up (that may take a moment).

+Enable Guest services on the VMs, so that you can copy installit.msi to them:

+  Copy-VMFile 'inner1' -SourcePath .\installit.msi -DestinationPath 'C:\out.msi' -FileSource Host

+repeate with inner2 and inner3